Section 2. Operations

 - Where and when maximum signal was heard.

-- Air traffic personnel must not leave their required duty stations to locate an ELT signal source.
+- Air traffic personnel must not leave their required duty stations to locate an signal source.

 - Does signal strength indicate transmitter may be on airport?